zjoyjin/lab-5/README.md

 By Friday, your team will submit:
 - your completed lab code [for credit]
-- a draft of your project blueprint proposal. [not for credit]
+- a draft of your project blueprint proposal. [required, but not for credit]

 # Phase 2 [for credit]
 _(recall, Phase 1 was your solo task of adding the storage of the currently-logged-in user)_